AntonShevchuk/wme-e95/README.md

 # WME E95
 User script for Waze Map Editor.
-Create an additional panel with buttons for setup a set of road properties in one click.
+Create an additional panel with buttons for set up a set of road properties in one click.

 ![](screenshot.png)